OmniVirt/OmniVirtVRPlayer-iOS-Example/README.md

 ```

-### Method 2: Embed a VR Player on a View with `VRPlayer`
+## Method 2: Embed a VR Player on a View with `VRPlayer`

 OmniVirt VR Player also provides you an UIView that allows you to embed a VR Player on your View.

-#### Use Storyboard to add a VRPlayer
+### Use Storyboard to add a VRPlayer

-1. Create new UIView and assign Class as VRPlayer
+1. Place a new UIView and assign Class as `VRPlayer` with the module `OmniVirtSDK`

 ![Screenshot](https://camo.githubusercontent.com/0640ae3c5118955ff16c8c984bcfc9e2b8a947ac/68747470733a2f2f73332e616d617a6f6e6177732e636f6d2f6164736f7074696d616c2d3364782d6173736574732f6d616e75616c5f75706c6f61642f77696b692f737465702b312b2d2b436865636b2b5652506c617965722b566965772e706e67)

-2. Create an IBOutlet and link it to VRPlayer View
+2. Create an IBOutlet and link it to a created VRPlayer UIView
 ```swift
 @IBOutlet weak var player: VRPlayer!
 ```

+You can now make use of VRPlayer through `player` variable.

-#### Or Add a VRPlayer programmatically
+### Add a VRPlayer programmatically

+You can also add a player programatically with the following code snippet.

 ```swift
 let player = VRPlayer.create()
 player.load(withContentID: CONTENT_ID) // Replace with your Content ID